www-splitcells-net/net.splitcells.network/README.md

     * [#34 Try to get 1 optimization configuration, that solves all 3 new major problems.](https://github.com/www-splitcells-net/net.splitcells.network/issues/34)
     * [#63 Define API development model.](https://github.com/www-splitcells-net/net.splitcells.network/issues/63)
     * [#64 Define project development model.](https://github.com/www-splitcells-net/net.splitcells.network/issues/64)
-* Also, drastic changes are not planned, API is currently not stable.
-* Licensing is currently not cleaned up.
-  Contributing on source code level is therefore currently not encouraged.
-* Some integration and production like tests are present, but the software is currently not used in production.

 ## Network's Structure